Welcome to the third edition of the LME’s Sustainability Spotlight newsletter.

 Launch of LMEpassport sustainability disclosures

 On 12 October 2021, at the annual LME Dinner, LME CEO Matthew Chamberlain announced the first sustainability disclosures registered on LMEpassport.
 We were delighted to see key members of the metals community taking the opportunity to provide greater visibility of their sustainability credentials by using the platform to make disclosures at the company, asset (smelter/refiner), and metal levels.
-To access the full range of sustainability metrics and certifications uploaded to LMEpassport from the first nine producers to disclose, please click here.
+Access the full range of sustainability metrics and certifications uploaded to LMEpassport from the first nine producers to disclose.

 Transparency can help facilitate meaningful progress in important target areas and the LME is pleased to support its listed brands in their vital work to drive the sustainability agenda across all base metals.
 Consequently, we will be regularly publishing sustainability disclosures registered on LMEpassport on the sustainability disclosures webpage.
 The LME will also continue to work with producers, standards and certification organisations to further expand disclosures for companies to report against – thereby enhancing transparency across a broad scope of sustainability work undertaken by producers globally.